Sinking of the Rainbow Warrior

+France was also forced to apologise and had to pay reparations to New Zealand, Pereira's family and Greenpeace.

 Background

 France began testing nuclear weapons in 1966 on Mururoa Atoll in the Tuamotu Archipelago of French Polynesia.
-In 1985 the South Pacific nations of Australia, the Cook Islands, Fiji, Kiribati, Nauru, New Zealand, Niue, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu signed the Treaty of Rarotonga declaring the region a nuclear-free zone.
+In 1985, the South Pacific nations of Australia, the Cook Islands, Fiji, Kiribati, Nauru, New Zealand, Niue, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu signed the Treaty of Rarotonga declaring the region a nuclear-free zone.

-Since being acquired by Greenpeace in 1977, Rainbow Warrior was active in supporting a number of anti-whaling, anti-seal hunting, anti-nuclear testing and anti-nuclear waste dumping campaigns during the late 1970s and early 1980s.
+Since being acquired by Greenpeace in 1977, Rainbow Warrior was active in supporting several anti-whaling, anti-seal hunting, anti-nuclear testing and anti-nuclear waste dumping campaigns during the late 1970s and early 1980s.
 Since early 1985, the ship was based in the southern Pacific Ocean, where its crew campaigned against nuclear testing.
-After relocating 300 Marshall Islanders from Rongelap Atoll, which had been polluted by radioactive fallout by past American nuclear tests, it travelled to New Zealand to lead a flotilla of yachts protesting against French nuclear testing at the Mururoa Atoll.
+After relocating 300 Marshall Islanders from Rongelap Atoll, which had been polluted by radioactive fallout by past American nuclear tests, it travelled to New Zealand to lead a flotilla of yachts protesting French nuclear testing at the Mururoa Atoll.

 During previous nuclear tests at Mururoa, protest ships had been boarded by French commandos after sailing into the shipping exclusion zone around the atoll.
 For the 1985 tests, Greenpeace intended to monitor the impact of nuclear tests and place protesters on the island to monitor the blasts.

-French agents posing as interested supporters or tourists toured the ship while it was open to public viewing.
-DGSE agent Christine Cabon, who had previously worked on intelligence missions in the Middle East, posed as environmentalist "Frederique Bonlieu" in order to infiltrate the Greenpeace office in Auckland.
-While working for the Auckland office, Cabon secretly monitored communications from Rainbow Warrior, collected maps, and investigated underwater equipment.
+French agents, posing as interested supporters or tourists, toured the ship while it was open to public viewing.
+DGSE agent Christine Cabon, who had previously worked on intelligence missions in the Middle East, posed as environmentalist "Frederique Bonlieu" to infiltrate the Greenpeace office in Auckland.
+While working for the Auckland office, Cabon secretly monitored communications from Rainbow Warrior, collected maps and investigated underwater equipment.

-Sinking of the ship
+Opération Satanique

 Three agents on board the yacht Ouvéa imported the limpet mines used for the bombing.
 Two more agents, Dominique Prieur and Alain Mafart, posing as the newlywed couple "Sophie and Alain Turenge", picked up the mines and delivered them to the bombing team, consisting of the divers Jean Camas ("Jacques Camurier") and Jean-Luc Kister ("Alain Tonel").

 After sufficient information had been gathered, Camas and Kister attached two limpet mines to Rainbow Warrior berthed at Marsden Wharf.
 They were detonated seven minutes apart.
 The first bomb went off at 23:38, blasting a hole about the size of an average car.
-The agents may have intended the first mine to cripple the ship so that it would be evacuated safely by the time the second mine was detonated.
-However, the crew did not react to the first explosion as the agents had expected.

 While the ship was initially evacuated, some of the crew returned to the ship to investigate and film the damage.
-A Portuguese-Dutch photographer, Fernando Pereira, returned below deck to fetch his camera equipment.
+Portuguese-Dutch photographer, Fernando Pereira, returned below deck to fetch his camera equipment.
 At 23:45, the second bomb went off.
 Pereira drowned in the rapid flooding that followed, and the other ten crew members either safely abandoned ship on the order of Captain Peter Willcox or were thrown into the water by the second explosion.
 Rainbow Warrior partially sank four minutes later.